sktime/community-org/events/sktime-dev-days.md

 ## Agenda - core hours (2-5pm UTC)
 The core event hours are 2-5pm (UTC).

 Developer streams are invited to keep working together beyond core hourse (e.g., before 2pm or after 5pm UTC), depending on time zones and availability.
-This can be done by joining the stream's discord channel and/or arranging additional joint working hours per stream.
+This can be done by joining the stream's slack channel and/or arranging additional joint working hours per stream.

 |Day | Time (UTC) | Description | Details
 |---|---|---|---|